Algorithmic Pirogov-Sinai theory: Introduction

 \subsection{The Potts model}

 The \emph{$q$-state Potts model} on a finite graph $G=(V,E)$ is the probability distribution over assignments of $q$ colors to the vertices $V$ of $G$ given by

 where

 is the \emph{partition function}.
-We have written $[q]\bydef\{0,1,\dots,q-1\}$ for the set of colours.
+We have written $[q]\bydef\{1,2,\dots,q\}$ for the set of colours.
 In what follows we assume $\beta>0$, i.e., that the model is \emph{ferromagnetic}, meaning that it prefers configurations with more monochromatic edges.
 The case $q=2$ of the Potts model is also called the \emph{Ising model}.

 The Potts model is a simple model of a magnetic material and in classical statistical physics it is studied on the $d$-dimensional lattice $\Z^{d}$.
 For the remainder of this discussion we will consider $d$ and the number of colors $q$ to be fixed.
 The Potts model on $\Z^d$ is defined by taking a sequence of finite graphs $\Lam_n \subset \Z^d$ so that $\Lam \to \Z^d$, and infinite volume measures are obtained as weak limits of finite volume measures $\mu_{\Lam_n,q,\beta}$.
 If for a given choice of $\beta$ only one infinite volume measure exists the model is said to be in the \emph{uniqueness regime}.
 Otherwise, when multiple infinite volume measures are possible, the Potts model is said to exhibit \emph{phase coexistence}.
 The transition between uniqueness and coexistence as $\beta$ changes is a \emph{phase transition} and occurs at a critical point $\beta_{c}(d,q)$ (see, e.g.,~\cite{grimmett2006random}).
-The precise value of $\beta_{c}(d,q)$ is known in dimension $2$~\cite{beffara2012self}.